andreiw/UefiToolsPkg/Library/StdLibInteractiveIO/README.md

 - No default Termios initialization.
 - Fix `IIO_Echo` calling `fo_write` with 0 bytes.
 - Fix `IIO_Write` callling `fo_write` with 0 bytes (not seen in the wild, but...)
+- Fix `IIO_Write` incorrectly treating CharLen as signed size, leading to crashes and unpredictable behavior on writes of binary data through IIO.
+- Fix `IIO_Write` to allow printing wide NULs.

 It seem InteractiveIO is its own ad-hoc, and very buggy implementation of a line discipline.
 That seems like a mistake.